Thoresen M, Hellström-Westas L, Zimmermann LJI, Buonocore G, Murray DM, Sabir H, Saliba E, Van Bel F

 Guideline

-1. Infants who require hypothermia treatment are managed in centres with documented expertise and experience including necessary transfer. (see Birth & transfer)
+Infants who require hypothermia treatment are managed in centres with documented expertise and experience including in temperature-monitored transfer and passive or active cooling (see Birth & transfer).

 B (Moderate quality)